tanjera/marana/Readme.md

 Marana is currently under development.
 Here are running lists of implemented features and planned features:

 ### Current, Implemented Features
+- Data Library management and updating using a variety of options, including data providers:
   - Connection to [Alpaca API](https://alpaca.markets/docs/about-us/)'s free service for retrieval of daily market data.
+  - Connection to [Alpha Vantage API](https://www.alphavantage.co/documentation/)'s free service for retrieval of daily market data.
-- Retrieves last 300-1000 trading days (~1 yr+) of market data (NASDAQ, NYSE) for all assets
+- Retrieves last 300-1000 trading days (~1 yr+) of market data (NASDAQ, NYSE) for assets
+  - Can retrieve all market data
+  - Can retrieve only symbols specified on a watchlist
 - Uses a command-line interface (CLI) that can be run by OS task scheduling, cron jobs
+  - Allows for updating data library and executing automated trading on specific intervals
 - Stores all market data in a MySQL database via network connection
   - Raw data can be queried by any SQL interface (e.g. MySQL Workbench)
   - Can populate a watchlist to only maintain data for specific symbols
-- Performs technical analysis of all assets, including:
+- Performs technical analysis of all assets and stores results in MySQL database, including:
   - Simple Moving Averages (SMA; 7d, 20d, 50d, 100d, 200d)
   - Exponential Moving Averages, Double and Triple (EMA, DEMA, TEMA; 7d, 20d, 50d)
   - Relative Strength Index (RSI)